dafny-lang/dafny/docs/_includes/Statements.md

 expected to be true.
 Dafny will attempt to prove that the assertion is true and give an error if the assertion cannot be proven.
 Once the assertion is proved,
-its truth may aid in proving following deductions.
+its truth may aid in proving subsequent deductions.
 Thus if Dafny is having a difficult time verifying a method, the user may help by inserting assertions that Dafny can prove, and whose truth may aid in the larger verification effort,